 What did we do next?
 Naturally, we chopped all my hair off!

 What should have been a depressing holiday season became the most heartfelt and memorable one of our lives.
 For me, the moral of the story is, life is not perfect, nor are people.
-The most enjoyment comes from life when you are able to see the beauty in the imperfections and appreciate the special moments and special people who share your journey with you.
+The most enjoyment comes from life when we are able to see the beauty in the imperfections and appreciate the special moments and special people who share the journey with us.

 Until next time…you’ve got this!